flut1/discogs-data-tools/readme.md

   --collections, -c     Select which collections to target.
 If not given, will target all
-                                                 [array] [choices: "artists", "labels", "masters", "releases"] --help                Show help                                                                    [boolean] --no-progress, -n     Don't show a progress bar                                                    [boolean] --no-verify           Skip verifying the dumps with the checksum provided by Discogs               [boolean]
+                                                 [array] [choices: "artists", "labels", "masters", "releases"] --help                Show help                                                                    [boolean] --hide-progress, -n   Don't show a progress bar                                                    [boolean] --skip-verify         Skip verifying the dumps with the checksum provided by Discogs               [boolean]

 Examples:
   discogs-data-tools fetch --target-version 20180101 --collections labels masters